Palladium price today: Rare metals mixed at the start of the European session

 Editors’ Picks

-GBP/USD is defending minor bids near the 1.3200 mark in the early European session on Tuesday.
-The latest data from the UK showed that Unemployment Rate steadied at 4% in the quarter to February while Average Earnings disappointed, weighing negatively on the Pound Sterling.

-Gold price bulls retain control amid trade jitters, Fed rate cut bets and weaker USD
+Gold price taps $3,300; fresh record high amid trade war concerns and weaker USD

-Gold price (XAU/USD) maintains its bid tone through the first half of the European session on Tuesday and currently trades around the $3,230 area, well within striking distance of the all-time peak touched the previous day.
+Gold price continues scaling new record highs through the Asian session on Wednesday and has now moved well within striking distance of the $3,300 round-figure mark.
+Persistent worries about the escalating US-China trade war and US recession fears amid the ongoing US tariff chaos continue to boost demand for gold.

-Canada CPI expected to hold steady in March ahead of BoC policy decision

 Is a recession looming?